devrnt/school-projecten-3-backend/README.md

 # School Project 3 - Talentcoach - Backend

 Our second school project was seperated in a backend, frontend and a mobile application part.
-The frontend is made in `Angular`.
+The backend is made with `.NET Core` framework in `C#`.
 This project was our final project and was very advanced.
 We had to keep contact with our customer by ourself.

 In Belgium we have a school platform called `Smartschool` in the Flanders, this platform is used by teachers to publish their school grades, upload tasks, keep in touch by email...